MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-C-Benefits-Beneficiary-Protections/section-423.100.md

 (iii) Is provided to a particular applicable beneficiary through an exception or appeal for that particular applicable beneficiary.

-*At-risk beneficiary* means a Part D eligible individual -
+*At-risk beneficiary* means a Part D eligible individual—

-(1) Who is -
+(1) Who is—

 (i) Identified using clinical guidelines (as defined in this section);